On the Weak Convergence of the Function-Indexed Sequential Empirical Process and its Smoothed Analogue under Nonstationarity: Introduction

-If $(X_{i,n}) = (X_n)$ is a sequence of iid.-random variables and $\mathcal F$ is a set of square-integrable maps, then \cite[Thm.~2.12.1]{vdVW23} shows that $\mathbb Z_n$ converges weakly to a two-parameter process if and only if $\mathbb G_n$ converges weakly to a one-parameter process.
-Since $\mathbb G_n = \mathbb Z_n(1,.)$, this is basically the best one can hope for as it reduces the problem of proving the weak convergence of $\mathbb Z_n$ to the task of proving that $\mathcal F$ is a Donsker class, which usually requires purely analytical considerations.
+For i.i.d. and stationary observations, the weak limit theory of the empirical process and its sequential generalization are well established.
+We refer to \cite{DDT14} for a brief review and thus limit our discussion correspondingly.
+If $(X_{i,n}) = (X_n)$ is an i.i.d.-sequence and $\mathcal F$ is a set of square-integrable maps, then \cite[Thm.~2.12.1]{vdVW23} shows that $\mathbb Z_n$ converges weakly to a two-parameter process, the Kiefer process, if and only if $\mathbb G_n$ converges weakly to a one-parameter process, the $P$-Brownian bridge indexed by $ \mathcal F$.
+Since $\mathbb G_n = \mathbb Z_n(1,.)$, this is the best one can hope for as it reduces the problem of proving the weak convergence of $\mathbb Z_n$ to the task of proving that $\mathcal F$ is a Donsker class, which usually requires purely analytical considerations.
 It is natural to ask to which extent similar relations also hold in settings in which there are dependencies among the $(X_{i,n})$.
-Indeed, for a stationary time series $(X_{i,n}) = (X_n)$ and a general family $\mathcal F$, \cite{DDT14} and \cite{MO20} establish the weak convergence of $\mathbb Z_n$ under multiple and strong mixing conditions on $(X_n)$ (in addition to conditions on $\mathcal F$, of course), respectively, and \cite{BUCH2018} treats the case of long-range dependent stationary Gaussian sequences.
-Furthermore, \cite{VS14} establish the weak convergence of $\mathbb Z_n$ by imposing high-level assumptions on the empirical process $\mathbb G_n$ that can be verified under various combinations of short-range-dependence conditions on $(X_n)$ and conditions on the complexity of $\mathcal F$, thereby avoiding the need to specify a particular time series model and achieving a higher degree of generality.
+Indeed, for a stationary sequence $(X_{i,n}) = (X_n)$ and a general family $\mathcal F$, \cite{DDT14} and \cite{MO20} establish the weak convergence of $\mathbb Z_n$ under multiple and strong mixing conditions on $(X_n)$, respectively, and \cite{BUCH2018} treats the case of long-range dependent stationary Gaussian sequences.
+Furthermore, \cite{VS14} prove the weak convergence of $\mathbb Z_n$ by imposing high-level assumptions on the empirical process $\mathbb G_n$ that can be verified under various combinations of short-range-dependence conditions on $(X_n)$ and conditions on the complexity of $\mathcal F$, thereby avoiding the need to specify a particular time series model and achieving a higher degree of generality.
 Given these results, the question arises whether the assumption of stationarity of the data can be dropped as well.
 However, to the best of our knowledge, weak convergence of $ \mathbb Z_n $ indexed by a family $ \mathcal F $ has not yet been studied for dependent nonstationary arrays, despite the growing body of literature on the weak convergence of the special case $\mathbb G_n$ in such settings (see \cite{AP94}, \cite{Hansen96}, and, more recently, \cite{MO20}, \cite{AS2020}, \cite{PR21}, \cite{PR22}, \cite{MS23} and \cite{BL24}).
-This reveals a gap between $\mathbb Z_n$ and $\mathbb G_n$ and providing suitable results for $\mathbb Z_n$ closes this gap and substantially contributes to sequential nonparametrics.
+This reveals a gap between $\mathbb Z_n$ and $\mathbb G_n$ and providing suitable results for $\mathbb Z_n$ closes this gap and contributes to sequential nonparametrics.
 For example, in the context of change-point analysis for nonparametric time series models, required assumptions on $ \mathbb Z_n $, as in \cite{AS2016}, \cite{MN20} or \cite{MN21}, can be simplified.
+Our work was carried out independently of \cite{PN25}, which study a relative notion of weak convergence to handle nonstationarity and provided such result for the sequential empirical process under $ \beta$-mixing and square-root integrability of the bracketing entropy.